 JEE Main Chemistry Syllabus -The National Test Agency (NTA) has released the official Chemistry syllabus of JEE Main 2019.
-Candidates are advised to check the JEE Main Chemistry syllabus to get an idea about the topics from where the questions are expected to appear in the exam.
+Candidates are advised to check JEE Main Chemistry syllabus to get an idea about the topics from where the questions are expected to be asked in the exam.
 Engineering aspirants dreaming to crack JEE Main should ensure that they are familiar with the exam syllabus.
-JEE Main syllabus for Chemistry will be based on the topics covered in Class 10 and Class 12.
+JEE Main syllabus for Chemistry is based on the topics covered in Class XI and XII.
 The JEE Main syllabus for Chemistry gives the section wise break up of units, chapters and topics.
-In the chemistry syllabus of JEE Main there are three sections in total.
+In the chemistry syllabus of JEE Main, there are three sections in total.
 Section A comprises of Physical Chemistry, Section B consists of topics on Inorganic Chemistry and Section C includes Organic Chemistry.
 Each section of JEE Main chemistry syllabus mentions in detail the topics which fall under each unit and chapter.
-Candidates can plan their preparation according to the syllabus for chemistry of JEE Main 2019.
+Candidates can plan their preparation according to the syllabus for Chemistry of JEE Main 2019.
 To know the detailed information about the JEE Main syllabus for Chemistry, read the complete article that is given on this page.

-From 2019, National Testing Agency (NTA) will be conducting JEE Main twice a year in computer-based mode, except for Drawing test (paper II) which will be pen-paper-based.
-The one attempt of JEE Main 2019 will be held between January 1 to 20 in 8 different slots, whereas the second attempt of JEE Main 2019 will be held between April 6 to 20.
+From 2019, National Testing Agency (NTA) will be conducting JEE Main twice a year in computer-based mode, except for Drawing test (paper II) which will be in pen-paper-based.
+The first attempt of JEE Main 2019 will be held on January 9, 10, 11, and 12 in 8 different slots for Paper 1, whereas, it will be on January 8 for Paper 2.
+The second attempt of JEE Main 2019 will be held between April 6 to 20.
 Candidates are advised to get familiar with the complete JEE Main syllabus 2019 to boost up their preparation level.

 Prepare for IIT / JEE Main 2019 with concept and topic wise videos by exam experts.
 Get the complete course videos direct to your inbox.
 Click to Subscribe

-The table consists of JEE Main Chemistry syllabus, candidates can go through to get the complete idea.
+The table consists of JEE Main Chemistry syllabus, candidates can go through to get a complete idea.

 JEE Main Chemistry Syllabus